IN THE NEWS ARCHIVE

 Homes include bamboo wood flooring; Energy Star-rated appliances; eco-friendly plumbing fixtures and faucets; and washer/dryer.
 Kitchens feature granite countertops and floors; and marble bathrooms include porcelain sinks.

-Amenities include a 24-hour attended lobby; a 24-hour garage equipped with electric vehicle charging stations; fitness center; residents’ lounge with kitchen; children’s playroom and recreation lounge with pool table.
+Amenities include a 24-hour attended lobby; a 24-hour garage equipped with electric vehicle charging stations; fitness center; residents’s lounge with kitchen; children’s playroom and recreation lounge with pool table.